When it comes to fishing rubber worms for bass it can be daunting trying to figure out where to start.

 The extra wide gap hooks are a variation of the offset shank hook.
-It it similar in design but has a wider gap between the shank and the point of the hook.
-These hooks are great for thicker bodied worms such as senko’s.
+It is similar in design but has a wider gap between the shank and the point of the hook.
+These hooks are great for thicker bodied worms such as Senko’s.

-Each of these hooks have a specific use.
+Each of these hooks has a specific use.
 The straight shank, offset, and EWG hooks for the sake of simplicity are mostly interchangeable.

-The biggest factor in determining which of these to use will be the rig you use them on as well as style of worm.
+The biggest factor in determining which of these to use will be the rig you use them on as well as the style of the worm.

-Rigging these worms will be the predominate factor in catching fish.
+Rigging these worms will be the predominant factor in catching fish.

 Rigs for fishing rubber worms for bass include